- UCAS Code

 Your 3rd year is an industry placement year, which allows you to undertake a period of supervised work experience under the direction of an employer.
 It comprises a 36-week period of employment and reflection, which will allow you to understand industry roles and your position within the sector.
 Before the placement, you'll create a study and work plan, advised and approved by your course team and the University's career service.

 The sandwich year allows for structured reflection and the development of work-based skills such as those required by longer live projects, typically seasonal buying cycles.
-Finding and applying for placements are the student’s responsibility and associated tasks start in year 2 with CV writing support, careers advice and mentoring from both staff and more experienced students.
+Finding and applying for placements are the student’s responsibility and associated tasks start in year two with CV writing support, careers advice and mentoring from both staff and more experienced students.

 After your year in industry, you'll re-join the course to complete your degree.
 This year allows you to research and develop skills suited to your particular specialism, with an extended research project and strategic marketing plan geared towards the wealth of experience you'll have acquired.
 Following your year in industry there are often opportunities to develop a final major project that is work-based and applied to your placement employer.
 It enables graduates to present strategic and creative marketing skills in a professional portfolio of work.